Megalania: Venom

 Along with other varanid lizards, such as the Komodo dragon and the Nile monitor, megalania belongs to the proposed clade Toxicofera, which contains all known reptile clades possessing toxin-secreting oral glands, as well as their close venomous and nonvenomous relatives, including Iguania, Anguimorpha, and snakes.
 Closely related varanids use a potent venom found in glands inside the jaw.
 The venom in these lizards have been shown to be a haemotoxin.
 The venom would act as an anticoagulant and would greatly increase the bleeding the prey received from its wounds.
 This would rapidly decrease the prey's blood pressure and lead to systemic shock.
 Being a member of Anguimorpha, megalania may have been venomous and if so, would be the largest venomous vertebrate known.

 Extinction

 The youngest remains of the species date to the Late Pleistocene, with the youngest remains possibly referrable to the species being a large osteoderm dating to approximately 50,000 years ago from the Mount Etna Caves National Park in central-eastern Queensland.
 A study examined the morphology of nine closely related extant varanid lizards and then allometrically scaled and compared them to V. priscus, found that the musculature of the limbs, posture, muscular mass, and possible muscular composition of the animal would most likely have been inefficient when attempting to outrun the early human settlers who colonised Australia during that time.
+Considering many other species of Australian megafauna went extinct around the same time, either due to human predation or being outcompeted by them, the same can be assumed for megalania.

 Confrontations between megalania and early Aboriginal Australians may have inspired tales of fearsome creatures such as the whowie.